 Sarasota, FL., Wednesday, May 07, 2014— The American Red Cross is now offering Advanced Child Care Training, a course for people 16 years and older who are or plan to become nannies, sought-after babysitters or who are caring for kids for the first time in a residential setting.

-“Parents often have a tough time finding good child care, and the Red Cross makes it easier to spot the best sitters,” said Linda Carbone, CEO of Florida’s West Coast Region and the Tampa Bay Chapter.
+“Parents often have a tough time finding good child care, and the Red Cross makes it easier to spot the best sitters,” said Megarie van Sickel, CEO of the Southwest Florida Chapter.
 “The new Red Cross Advanced Child Care Training course helps people become the best sitter they can by teaching exactly what to do in emergencies and typical child care situations.”